DaveGee/bytes.geretti.me/clsn0lvz6000309jv1fpq0oie.md

 **Examples:**

-* To an extent, a C++ engineer and a Javascript engineer cannot exchange their seat and be as productive.
-Although, both of them can build a web cloud app, and both of them can build embedded software.
-Because they have all an understanding of how software works and how CPUs process code, and their environment allows that.
+* A C++ and a Javascript engineer cannot exchange their seat and be as productive as they were.
+Although both can build a web app on the cloud or embedded software because they understand how software works and how CPUs process code.
+And their environments allow that.
     I would never ask an electrician to build an entire house from scratch.
-But if all I have are Rust engineers around, I would feel confident they could build us a web app.
+But if all I have are Rust engineers around, I would feel confident they could eventually build us a web app.

 ---

 5/ Value offering and definition of done

-* Since we have this idea that things should be “finished” that comes from our physical world habits, we keep asking “*when is it ready*” instead of asking “*what will it solve*” in the virtual world.
+* Since we have this idea that things should be “finished” which comes from our physical world habits, we keep asking “*when is it ready*” instead of asking “*what will it solve*” in the virtual world.
     Indeed, a car or a house has to be finished to be used.
 But the “definition of *finished*” for software is way more difficult to pin down.